Savings tips and strategies

 Consider the following guidelines to help you select the plan that is most appropriate for you.

 In-state resident benefits

-Working with an advisor or taking a "do-it-yourself" approach
+Working with a financial professional or taking a "do-it-yourself" approach

-One important decision to make when choosing the right college savings plan for your needs is whether you would like to work with an advisor or take a "do-it-yourself" approach with a direct-sold plan.
-Direct-sold plans usually offer lower expenses while advisor-sold 529s include sales charges, making them comparatively more expensive.
-However, the benefit of having access to a financial advisor is that you can receive advice about selecting the 529 plan and investments best suited to your goals and risk preferences.
-Additionally, advisors can help you with other financial goals beyond college savings.
+One important decision to make when choosing the right college savings plan for your needs is whether you would like to work with a financial professional or take a "do-it-yourself" approach with a direct-sold plan.
+Direct-sold plans usually offer lower expenses while financial professional-sold 529s include sales charges, making them comparatively more expensive.
+However, the benefit of having access to a financial professional is that you can receive advice about selecting the 529 plan and investments best suited to your goals and risk preferences.
+Additionally, financial professionals can help you with other financial goals beyond college savings.